 The Boris Lawrence Henson Foundation, a non-profit founded by actress Taraji P. Henson, is another organization that is helping to fill the gaps.
 The foundation provides free virtual mental health therapy to support communities of color suffering during these incredibly challenging times.
 Texting “NOSTYGMA” to 707070 connects the texter to free therapy.
 An opportunity like this seems too good to be true–but should it?

 Historically, it has been well-documented that communities of color are underserved and ineffectively treated by mental health professionals.
-Therefore, it’s no secret that mental health systems are failing women of color, and that that needs to change.
+Therefore, it’s no secret that mental health systems are failing women of color, and that needs to change.

 Advocacy is Important Too